 Registered authors are required to record presentation of their paper according to the instructions on this page.

-The deadline for submitting video presentation will be published when registration is open.
+The deadline for submitting video presentation is 15 November 2020.

 Video submission is only available after registration and camera-ready submission.